DPDK/dpdk/doc/guides/nics/enic.rst

     least one interrupt for each Rx queue.
 For example, if the app uses 3 Rx queues and wants to use per-queue interrupts, configure 4 (3 + 1) interrupts.

+  - **Receive Side Scaling**

+    In order to fully utilize RSS in DPDK, enable all RSS related settings in CIMC or UCSM.
+These include the following items listed under Receive Side Scaling:
+    TCP, IPv4, TCP-IPv4, IPv6, TCP-IPv6, IPv6 Extension, TCP-IPv6 Extension.

 .. _enic-flow-director:

 Flow director support